statox/langchain-ts-starter/README.md

 - Write your code in `src`
 - `npx turbo run build lint format` to run build scripts quickly in parallel
 - `npm start` to run your program

+## My notes

+- For some reason `npm install` for the original repo and `npm install --save chromadb` only work with node 16.
+But you need to run `npm start` with node 18 otherwise axios dependency fails because `Headers` is a new feature.
+- To use chroma for embedings and vector store you need to install the server.
+It seems that the python version allows in memory db but with this client sdk you need the server running.
+Chroma can be installed via docker using [this repo](git@github.com:chroma-core/chroma.git).
+On my machine I had to change the ports config in `docker-compose.yml`